lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 Importantly, the thought process behind coding can also be made explicit.
 Learner's questions can immediately be answered and misconceptions corrected by coding them.
 Exercises enable immediate practice using the material.
-The participatory, 'code-along' aspect is important to help novices become active practitioners, rather than passive observers of the programming process.

 Crucially,
 the technique also allows for teaching handling of mistakes.